Ali-Frh/CFuzzy/README.md

 - implement more tweaks
 - maybe adding Farsi
 - maybe adding some server killer feature in case that you closed app accidentally

+## License
+i was wanted to choose MIT but the original project used GPL-3, so...